How to enter the Graphic Design Program

 What to Know for the Skills Test

-- Creating a folder with correct directory structure within it (files and folders inside it in proper location)
+- Creating a folder with correct directory structure within it (files and folders inside it in the proper location)

 - Naming files and folders correctly/according to instruction